2headpepe/2headpepe/README.md

 ## Frontend Developer

 I'm a frontend developer with 3.5 years of experience at major Russian tech companies (Yandex, Dzen, VK), working on high-load products with 30M+ DAU.
-Currently pursuing a master's degree at Tomsk State University while developing production-ready web applications.

 * 🌍  I'm based in Saint-Petersburg
 * ✉️  You can contact me at [Telegram @pepe2head](https://t.me/pepe2head)
-* 💼  Working at VK/Dzen on monetization & user retention features
+* 💼  Working at VK
 * 🎓  Master's student at Tomsk State University (Space Geodesy)
-* 🧠  Specializing in React, TypeScript, MobX
+* 🧠  Specializing in React (TypeScript)
 * 🤝  Open to collaborating on interesting projects

 ### Skills